MdAkramKhanJehad/Intro-to-git-and-github-coursera/README.md

 # Intro-to-git-and-github-coursera
-This repo is made for week 3 Qwiklabs Assesment
+This repo is made for week 3 Qwiklabs Assesment.